5. Teaching Prepositions of Place : The Dead Fish Mystery

 Student Level: Beginner, Lower intermediate

-Target Language Skills: Practice long-term speaking, using prepositions of place, articles (a, an, the), and adjectives.
+Target Language Skills: prepositions of place, articles (a, an, the), using adjectives, long turn speaking practice

 Lesson Time: 50 minutes